-The oldest surviving home in Boulder was built in 1865 and is located in this area which is known as The Squires-Tourtellot House.
-You can find it located at 1019 Spruces Street.
+The oldest surviving home in Boulder, the Squires-Tourtellot House, was built in 1865 and is located in this area.
+You can find it located at 1019 Spruce Street.
 The home features material derived from local river rock and fieldstone and has 20 inch thick walls.
 This home is the only example in Boulder of New England rural architecture, and includes other features like “double-hung windows, six over six wood lintels, louvered shutters, and a steep gable roof with chimneys” on either end.

 The Spruce Street Mansion located at 1123 Spruce Street, is Boulder's oldest remaining brick home which holds architectural significance.
 This was the home of the Arnett, Soule and Coates families who were early prominent Boulder residents.
 This home sits on land that was purchased from the federal government by Anthony Arnett in 1866.
 Construction of the home began in 1875 by Arnett's daughter Jennie and her husband Albert Soule.

 The Arnett-Fullen House